linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 03.07.2024 (announcement Web4)
+- 💡 We're brainstorming ways to merchandise Web4 successfully! 🚀 Got ideas or thoughts?
+Join the conversation and help shape the future!
+Drop your suggestions below and let's innovate together! 🌐💬 #Web4 #Innovation #Linkspreed #TechTalk

+### 03.07.2024 (announcement Web4)
+- 🚀 Big changes are coming to Linkspreed! 🛠️ Expect some maintenance breaks as we migrate our site to new servers in Oregon Hillsboro 🌲🔧.
+Your experience is our top priority.
+Share your thoughts and stay tuned for updates! #TechUpgrade #Linkspreed #NewHorizons

 ### 02.07.2024 (announcement Web4)
 - ✨ Our Web4 documentation is ready and dropping soon! 🚀 Dive into the next-gen internet with us.
 Have questions or thoughts?
 Share below! 👇💬 #Web4 #TechRevolution #FutureIsNow